 - Starts when plants first sprout

-- Lasts around 2 weeks
+- Lasts around two weeks

 Stage 3: Vegetative Growth

-- Top priorities are developing strong roots and added branches for more yield
+Top priorities are developing strong roots and added branches for more yield

 - Last 2 to 8 weeks depending on plants

-For example, auto flower cultivators may start flowering after only 2-3 weeks in this stage, while it’s possible to keep photoperiod strains in this stage indefinitely.
-This requires keeping the plant in ideal conditions, with 18 or more hours of light daily.
+For example, auto flower cultivators may start flowering after only 2-3 weeks in this stage.
+While it’s possible to keep photoperiod strains in this stage indefinitely, this requires maintaining the plant in ideal conditions, such as 18 or more hours of light daily.

 Stage 4: Flowering

-- Focus shifts to production of buds
+- Focus shifts to the production of buds

 - Lasts 6 to 12 weeks